Rowson3D/Filter-Frequency-Response-Visualizer/README.md

 __Create Git Repo Folder__
 <br>
 Purely for containment sakes, you may want to create a folder for holding all your GitHub repos.
 This is optional.
 If you already have a folder, then you have no need to create a new folder.
-I (Trent) would suggest creating a folder titled "GitHub-Repos" in your Documents folder on your computer.
+The suggestion for creating a folder titled "GitHub-Repos" in your Documents folder on your computer.
 You can create that folder using the following CLI commands.
 (To open the terminal, type "Command Prompt" in the search function on your windows machine, then click on the application)
 ```
 cd Documents
 mkdir GitHub-Repos